Tibetan Mastiff

 - Ears

-Tibetan Mastiff ears are medium-sized, V-shaped and sit high on the skull.
-They droop forward when relaxed and stand at attention when the dog is alert.
+Tibetan Mastiff ears are medium-sized, V-shaped, and high on the head.
+They droop forward when relaxed and stand at attention when your pup is alert.

 - Eyes

-They have watchful brown eyes, rimmed in black or dark gray and are almond-shaped, deep-set and slightly slanted.
+Tibetan Mastiffs have watchful brown eyes, rimmed in black or dark gray.
+They’re almond-shaped and deep-set.

 - Nose

-The nose is broad with open nostrils, and can be black, dark gray or dark brown, depending on the coloring of the coat.
+Their nose is broad and can be black, dark gray, or dark brown, depending on the coloring of the coat.

 - Coat Length

-Tibetan Mastiffs are double coated with a thick top coat of long, coarse and straight hair.
-The soft, heavy undercoat is thicker in cold weather and thins out in warmer seasons.
-The hair is thicker on the neck and shoulders, especially on males, giving them a majestic mane.
-The coat may vary slightly depending on the climate, but a short-haired Tibetan Mastiff is neither typical nor fitting the breed standard.
+Tibetan Mastiffs are double-coated with a thick topcoat of long, coarse, and straight hair.
+The hair is thicker on the neck and shoulders, especially on males, giving them a lovely mane.

 - Coat Color